noahpresler/React-Tutorial/README.md

 Run the code, and bang!
 You did it! :D

+### class v className

+Because class is a reserved word in javascript and can only be used for defining a new class in javascript, we'll use `className` to define classes for our HTML elements.
+Be sure to use our classNames for free CSS :-)

 # Step 2: The Meme Component [(codepen)](http://codepen.io/noahpresler/pen/dNKYGG?editors=1010#0)

 This is great, but when we want to display more than one meme and adding functinoality like upvoting/downvoting each meme, we'll want to create a component just for it.
 There's no point in writing it each time.